laravel-validation-rules/timezone/README.md

 # Laravel Validator Rules - Timezone

-This rule will validate that a given timezone is valid within the systems datetime database.
+This rule will validate that a given timezone is valid within the systems date-time database.

 ### License
 This project is licensed under an Apache 2.0 license which you can find